leylalogos/WISH/README.md

 ## About Wish

 Looking for the perfect gift?
-Look no further than Wish!
-Our website is a treasure trove of unique and exciting products that will bring a smile to your loved ones' faces.
-With the ability to create and share wish lists, you can easily let others know what you've been dreaming of.
+Look no further than **[Wish](https://wish.xnor.one/)**!

+Our website is a treasure trove of unique and exciting products that will bring a smile :smile: to your loved ones' faces.

+With the ability to create and share *wish lists*, you can easily let others know what you've been dreaming of.

 From trendy fashion items to must-have tech innovations, we have everything you need to make your gifting experience truly memorable.

 Get ready to make a wish and find the ideal gift on Wish!

 ## Prerequisites